Diário Popular

-Diário Popular was a Portuguese language daily newspaper published in Lisbon, Portugal, between 1942 and 1990.
+Diário Popular was a daily newspaper published in Lisbon, Portugal, between 1942 and 1990.

 History and profile

 Diário Popular was first published on 22 September 1942.
 Its headquarters was in Lisbon.
-The paper was one of two Portuguese newspapers published in Angola during the colonial rule.
+It was one of two Portuguese newspapers published in Angola during the colonial rule.
 The other was Jornal de Notícias.
-In the 1960s Diário Popular was acquired by the Balsemão family.
+In the 1960s, Diário Popular was acquired by the Balsemão family.

 Diário Popular was the organizer of the first journalism program in Portugal which was held in 1966.
-In the late 1960s the paper was acquired by the Quina group, a family company.
-In 1971 it was one of two Portuguese best-selling newspapers.
+In the late 1960s, the paper was acquired by the Quina group, a family company.
+In 1971, it was one of two Portuguese best-selling newspapers.